+Bank Limited, Dubai (UAE), Independent Director, Ahli United Bank B.S.C., Bahrain, an Independent Director, BMI Bank, Bahrain.

-Bank of Bahrain B.S.C., Bahrain, an Independent Director on the Boards of Ahli United Bank K.S.C.P.
-Kuwait, Al Zayani Investments B.S.C (c) Bahrain, First Motors W.L.L., Bahrain, A.M.
-Yateem Brothers W.L.L., Bahrain and Yateem Air Conditioning W.L.L., Bahrain.
-Previously he served as Chairman of Ibdar Bank B.S.C. (c), Bahrain, an independent director of BMI Bank, Bahrain, Ahli United Bank Limited, Dubai, Ahli United Bank (Egypt) S.A.E. and a Non-Executive Director on the Board of Bahrain International Golf Course Company B.S.C.(c).
+He also served as a member of the Board of Directors of various corporate entities in Bahrain; viz.
+Independent Director and Chairman of the Audit and Compliance Committee, Al Zayani Investments B.S.C.(c), Independent Director of First Motors WLL, Bahrain, Independent Director and Chairman of the Audit Committee, A.M.
+Yateem Brothers W.L.L., Independent Director and Chairman of the Audit Committee, Yateem Air Conditioning W.L.L. and Non-Executive Director on the Board of Bahrain International Golf Course Company B.S.C.(c).

-Mr. Sadeq served Ernst & Young (EY) Middle East and North Africa (MENA) for well over 34 years and held various leadership roles within the firm from being the Managing Partner of the Bahrain office to a Senior Member of the MENA leadership team - as Account and Business Development Leader and Head of Advisory practice of the Firm.
-At EY he was closely involved in developing the Firm's Assurance and Advisory practices in Bahrain and across the MENA region.
-During this period, he spearheaded several significant initiatives for the Firm especially for the Government and Public Sector and Financial Services Sector by providing valuable insights to the various Ministries and the Central Bank of Bahrain (CBB).
-These included, but were not limited to, the establishment of One Stop Shop for the investors, and assisting the regulatory bodies, including the Central Bank of Bahrain, in formulating and setting up diverse policy frameworks.
+Mr. Sadeq served Ernst & Young (EY) Middle East and North Africa (MENA) for well over 34 years.
+He held various leadership roles within the firm from being the Managing Partner of the Bahrain office to a Senior Member of the MENA leadership team - first as Account and Business Development Leader and later as Head of Advisory practice of the MENA Firm.
+At EY Bahrain he was closely involved in developing the Firm's Assurance, Advisory, Tax and Transaction Advisory services.
+During this period, he spearheaded several significant initiatives for the Firm especially for the MENA Governments and Public Sectors and the Financial Services Sector by providing valuable insights to the various Ministries and the Central Banks.

-Mr. Sadeq is a Chartered Accountant from the Institute of Chartered Accountants in England & Wales (ICAEW).
+Mr. Sadeq is a Fellow Chartered Accountant from the Institute of Chartered Accountants in England & Wales (ICAEW).

-8. Mr. Azhar Hamid - Independent Director
+8. Dr. Vaseehar Hassan Bin Abdul Razack - Independent Director